Traditional Japanese Tattoos

 George works only in styles represented in his portfolio and absolutely serious about results of his work, that’s why He’s always really selective on what to do on skin.
 For instance, He never makes letterings, sorry about that.
 Please, set up your consultation appointment only if you strongly believe that George can do what exactly you want.

-Tattoos shown in the gallery above done in Japanese Tattoo Style by George Bardadim, Tattoo Artist based in Brooklyn, NYC
+Traditional Japanese Tattoos shown in the gallery above done by George Bardadim, Tattoo Artist based in Brooklyn, NYC